 Affiliation: Christian and Missionary Alliance (Canada)

 Dr. Mark Boda is Professor of Old Testament at McMaster Divinity College in Hamilton, Ontario, Canada.
-He has written several books on the prophets of the Old Testament, on 1-2 Chronicles, on Judges, and on biblical theological themes.
-He joined CBT in 2017.
+Key areas of research include Old Testament Prophecy, Persian Period Old Testament books, Judges, Prayer and Psalms, and Old Testament Theology.
+Mark joined CBT in 2017.

 Dr. Jeannine K. Brown